diacode/diacode-website/source/blog/2016-02-21-deploying-a-rails-app-to-production-with-docker-pt-1.html.markdown

 Here we'll use [Foreman](https://github.com/ddollar/foreman) to lunch two process: nginx & puma.
 You can find the [Procfile](https://github.com/diacode/rails-docker-example/blob/part-1/Procfile) on Github.

 Note that while `RUN` allow us to execute commands during the image building process, `CMD` will be executed when the image is started.
-Also remember that oyu can only have a single `CMD` order in your Dockerfile.
+Also remember that you can only have a single `CMD` order in your Dockerfile.

 You can find the resulting [Dockerfile on Github](https://github.com/diacode/rails-docker-example/blob/part-1/Dockerfile).